-- 1. Properly use specific digital tools that are unique to design and illustration. - 2.
-Create imagery that incorporates basic temporal and spatial concepts. - 3.
-Create simple and basic animated moving illustrations (snippets). - 4.
-Edit video footage utilizing basic software tools and techniques.
+- 1. Properly use specific digital tools that are supplemental to design and illustration. - 2.
+Create imagery that incorporates basic temporal and/or spatial concepts. - 3.
+Create simple and basic animated moving illustrations. - 4.
+Utilize type and imagery in a temporal and or spatial context.